 When I got married, almost 10 years ago now (eek, big celebration coming) I bought a beautiful ivory parasol with an elegant black handle.
 Our wedding was in Autumn, so we thought it is guaranteed to rain and seemed like the perfect purchase.
 When it came to the day we were blessed with the most beautiful crisp day and the parasol was never used.
 I kept hold of this parasol and have since lent it to a handful of brides and it’s now known as the lucky umbrella as it has never rained during the ceremony of anyone who has borrowed it.

 Yes, ok this little parasol may never have seen a drop of rain but I still treasure it and many other brides have too.
 Though imagine if each of us brides had bought that same parasol over and over again.
 That would have been at least 6 unused parasols, what a waste!

 So when it comes to your wedding day why do we sometimes feel that everything has to be new?
 I love lending this parasol to brides, it has a romantic story to tell, and they each fall in love with the romance of it.
 So why can’t we borrow more things when it comes to our wedding?
 Like the rhyme says “Something Old…, Something Borrowed“, it has the eco-friendly advice right there.

-Here are just a few things you can borrow for your wedding day, making it kinder to the environment.
+Here are just a few things you can borrow, reuse or recycle for your wedding day, making it kinder to the environment.
 Be creative and have fun, after all, that’s what will make your day so special, as all the borrowed items will all come with their own romantic story attached.

 Things you could borrow on your wedding day.